mariemmomdouh967-design/books-catalog/README.md

 ### 🌟 Features

--✅ **Interactive UI:** Smooth navigation using Streamlit components.
+✅ Interactive UI: Smooth navigation using Streamlit components.

--✅ **Favorites System:** Save and manage your favorite books easily.
+✅ Favorites System: Save and manage your favorite books easily.

--✅ **Search Function:** Instantly filter books by title.
+✅ Search Function: Instantly filter books by title.

--✅ **Dynamic Cards:** Each book includes its image, author, and rating.
+✅ Dynamic Cards: Each book includes its image, author, and rating.

--✅ **Responsive Layout:** Works perfectly on both desktop and mobile.
+✅ Responsive Layout: Works perfectly on both desktop and mobile.

--✅ **Custom Styling:** Elegant gradient background with a modern look.
+✅ Custom Styling: Elegant gradient background with a modern look.

 ---